bcaffo/regmodsbook/manuscript/13_glms.md

 ## Odds and ends
 At this point, let's do some bookkeeping before we work through examples.

-* The normal equations have to be solved iteratively.
-Resulting in {$$}\hat \beta_k{/$$} and, if included, {$$}\hat \phi{/$$}.
+* The normal equations have to be solved iteratively, resulting in {$$}\hat \beta_k{/$$} and, if included, {$$}\hat \phi{/$$}.
 * Predicted linear predictor responses can be obtained as {$$}\hat \eta = \sum_{k=1}^p X_k \hat \beta_k{/$$}
 * Predicted mean responses as {$$}\hat \mu = g^{-1}(\hat \eta){/$$}